tlienart/Xranklin.jl/docs/syntax/basics.md

   1. Baz
 }

+Note again that the numbers after the one of the first item are irrelevant.

-List items can contain any "inline" item (e.g. emphasised text or maths):
+List items can contain any "inline" element (e.g. emphasised text or maths):

 \showmd{
   * variables $x, y$ and $z$ are _reals_,